DavidAshburn/Event_manager/README.md

 The EventManager module gets mixed in and handles the specific tasks we have inside the Google API and marries those up with the data we need from the attendees list.

-It's pretty verbose compared to the standard way, but the Dataset class can be used elsewhere.
+It's pretty verbose compared to the Odin way, but the Dataset class can be used elsewhere.